krrishghindanii/krrishghindanii/readme.md

 # Hey there!
 This is Krrish.
 Nice to meet you! 👋

-**💻 I am a Data Analyst, Web Developer, Researcher, and a Tennis Player**
+**I am a Data Analyst, Web Developer, Researcher, and a Tennis Player**

 I'm a freshman at the University of San Francisco, majoring in Data Science and minoring in Economics with a strong interest in Quantitative Finance.
 I build data-driven solutions and web applications from scratch — from system design and development to deploying real-world problem-solving tools.